-If brake linings are to be replaced, a grooved drum should be turned for use turned for use with oversize linings (Subparagraph c, following).
+If brake linings are to be replaced, a grooved drum should be turned for use with oversize linings.
 A grooved drum, if used with new lining, will not only wear the lining, but will make it difficult, if not impossible to obtain efficient brake performance.